vitejs/vite-ecosystem-ci/README.md

 * run `pnpm i`
 * run `pnpm test` to run all suites
 * or `pnpm test <suitename>` to select a suite
+* or `node ecosystem-ci.js`

+You can pass `--tag v2.8.0-beta.1`, `--branch somebranch` or `--commit abcd1234` arg to select a specific vite version.

+The repositories are checked out into `workspace` subdirectory as shallow clones

 # how to add a new integration test